Online – via Zoom

 - All students are eligible for the student video competition, including those that present a paper during a session, but this might be of special interest to those starting on a research project where ideas may not be developed enough for a full conference presentation.

-- Registration is due to open in late August 2022.
-Registration gives you access to the conference and the Social-Biological Methods Symposium on Friday 25 November.
+- Registration is now open.
+Registration gives you access to the conference (online via Zoom) and the Social-Biological Methods Symposium on Friday 25 November (online via Zoom included, in person optional extra).

 Conference organiser: Adam Zammit, ACSPRI